-MGA PACE OF PLAY POLICY
+2017 MGA PACE OF PLAY POLICY

 The MGA Pace of Play is a "checkpoint" policy based on players reaching a specific point on the course by the time established by the Committee.
+The concept is simple: maintain your position on the golf course.
 It places the responsibility for maintaining the pace where it belongs - with you, the player.